aditi-gosain/woc-ml/README.md

 A neural network functions when some input data is fed to it.
 This data is then processed via layers of perceptrons to produce the desired output.

+The code consists of the following methods:
+- sigmoid_func(): Defines the sigmoid function.
+- forward_prop(): Used for forward propagation.
+- back_prop(): Used for calculating error using back propagation.
+- update_params(): Used to update the weights and biases using the obtained error.
+- grad_desc(): Used for iterating through all the training examples.
+- accuracy(): Used for calculating accuracy.

 **Accuracy: 10.10%**<br/>